zacanger/angrplayr/README.md

 ### Roadmap:

 * Initial goal is to achieve some of the basic functionality of mplayer.
+  * Keypresses -- play, pause, stop, next, prev, volume up and down
+  * Send a list of file from process.argv, queue all
 * Eventual goals are a Blessed-based interface somewhat similar to cmus or MOC.
 * Areas to explore:
   * Being a blessed interface over mplayer